 Back on Track was conceived with and has been sustained through the generosity of Ellen and Michael (z”l) Geduldig.

 Please email your completed form to [email protected]’

 You will need to save it as a PDF to your device and email it back to us.

 Libby Urie Food Pantry

 The Libby Urie Food Pantry provides food assistance to all who are in need, regardless of race, income, gender, age or religion.
-On an annual basis, we distribute close to 10,000 lbs. of food to local community members who struggle to put food on their tables.
+On an annual basis, we distribute more than 10,000 lbs. of food to local community members who struggle to put food on their tables.
 We are the only food pantry that stocks Kosher items, and we also have non-kosher food items and a selection of personal care items.
 Most of the products are donated by our local religious schools, families celebrating simchas and community food drives.
-JFS works closely with Chef Lee Casher of Lee’s Good Eats, and her project “Save the Bananas,” to provide supplemental food to families throughout the community.